-Some may wonder when’s the best time to take their child to the dentist for the first check-up.
+You might be wondering when’s the best time to take their child to a pediatric dentist for the first check-up.
 Time and again, we’ve stressed the importance of your child’s first dental visit once their primary teeth emerge.
 Despite this, most American children have their first appointment at the age of two, far beyond the recommended age.

 Caregivers often put the child’s age and the number of teeth as a reason behind this.
 This information highlights the little we know about why we should keep our children’s primary teeth healthy.
 Far from being placeholders, these teeth also serve crucial functions in your child’s development.
 These functions include speech development and proper eating habits.